-Registered Entities shall not be required to comply with Reliability Standard CIP-010-2, Requirement R4 until nine calendar months after the effective date of Reliability Standard CIP-010-2.
+Registered Entities shall not be required to comply with Reliability Standard CIP 010 2, Requirement R4 until nine calendar months after the effective date of Reliability Standard CIP 010 2.
+See Implementation Plan for CIP-010-3.

 6. Background:

 Standard CIP-010 exists as part of a suite of CIP Standards related to cyber security, which require the initial identification and categorization of BES Cyber Systems and require a minimum level of organizational, operational and procedural controls to mitigate risk to BES Cyber Systems.